TatyanaA/lap1_client/README.md

 - Bugs were spotted and fixed.

 ## Bugs
-- If loaded locally, the questions and answers may not appear.
-To force them to appear, complete a 5 questions test then load a new test or practice mode and this should force them to appear.
+- Connecting to the server is not instantaneous.
+When a quiz is loaded it may take 30s for the server and client side to connect.
+This is due to the server being slow to start up.

 ## Wins and Challenges
 ### Wins